awsdocs/aws-config-developer-guide/doc_source/fms-security-groups-resource-association-check.md

 # fms\-security\-groups\-resource\-association\-check<a name="fms-security-groups-resource-association-check"></a>

-Checks whether EC2 or Elastic Network Interface or ALB or ELB associated with FMS security groups\.
+Checks if Amazon EC2 or an elastic network interface is associated with AWS Firewall Manager security groups\.
+The rule is NON\_COMPLIANT if the resources are not associated with FMS security groups\.

+**Note**
+Only AWS Firewall Manager can create this rule\.

 **Identifier:** FMS\_SECURITY\_GROUP\_RESOURCE\_ASSOCIATION\_CHECK